Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20210821: Several config settings in `printer.configfile.settings`
+will now be reported as lists instead of raw strings.
+If the actual raw string is desired, use `printer.configfile.config` instead.

 20210819: In some cases, a `G28` homing move may end in a position that is nominally outside the valid movement range.
 In rare situations this may result in confusing "Move out of range" errors